fifth-postulate/esche.rs/manuscript/src/flip.md

 The line to look out for is the `let picture` line.
 Here we call the function `turn` on our source shape.
 This function is found in the `picture` module.
 The `turn` function is reproduced here.
+It can be found in `src/picture/mod.rs`.

 ```rust
 pub fn turn<Picture>(picture: Rc<Picture>) -> Rc<impl Fn(&Bx) -> Rendering>